 Convivial toolbox.
 P.J.
 Stappers, Elizabeth B.N.
 Sanders & Pieter Jan Stappers (2012). – Toolkit Medialab Amsterdam

-Co-Design Studio is a (more than) full-time programme consisting mainly of interactive projects.
-Lectures, workshops, master classes, guest lectures and coaching are scheduled throughout the week.
+Co-Design Studio is a full-time programme consisting mainly of interactive projects.
+Seminars, workshops, design challenges, guest lectures and coaching are scheduled throughout the weeks.